St Anne's CofE Primary School

 Parents/Online Safety Information

-Most parents will want to reduce the risks to their children, and remembering to set parental controls can reduce the risks to children, and reduce the risk to parents when children accidentally spend online money!
-The internet matters website explains this quite well.
+Most parents will want to reduce the risks to their children, and remembering to set parental controls can reduce the risks to children, and reduce the risk to parents when children accidentally spend money online etc. The internet matters website explains this quite well.
 Online safety is not just about protecting children from some of the dangers of the internet – it is also about helping them manage their use of technology and most of the parental controls allow adults to set a maximum time for the use of a device or app.

 Internet Matters is a site paid for by many British companies.
 It has a lot of good advice on adding parental controls as well as on most aspects of online safety.
 Parental controls will only help keep children safe.
 The best safety feature that a child has is their parent or carer.
 Take the time to talk to your child about the apps and games they are using and don’t be afraid to say no sometimes!